Amazon may export delivery lessons from India to cut costs abroad

 Another service introduced in India in May and considered for export to other markets, Seller Flex, allows sellers to have the flexibility to store goods and ship them to customers on their own, instead of routing them through Amazon.

-Amazon provides technology and training to ensure goods are packed, labeled and delivered as the company would.
+Amazon provides technology and training to ensure goods are packed, labelled and delivered as the company would.

 While Amazon in developed markets may not want to tweak its model for best selling goods, analysts said, it could consider the made-in-India seller solution to cut down on warehousing and delivery costs for thousands of "non core" products which are offered, but infrequently bought.